JohnMerrick/voyager-frontend/README.md

-Forked to allow updates fort Laravel 6+
+Forked to allow updates for Laravel 6+

 # Voyager Frontend